-Disability Services provides assistance to college level students with all types of disabilities.
-Students need to self-identify and provide documentation of a disability in order to receive services.
-Students with current documentation are eligible to receive appropriate academic accommodations in accordance with the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.
-Both full and parttime students in need of support services are encouraged to contact Disability Services at 732-255-0456.
+Disability Services provides academic adjustments for OCC students with all types of disabilities.
+Students must contact the CAE, complete an intake process including providing documentation of a disability.
+An Accommodation Plan for eligible students is developed in accordance with the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.
+Both full and part-time students, including students attending distance learning classes, are encouraged to inquire about disability services at 732-255-0456.
+Academic advising is available for students with disabilities.